 Summary dismissal is also called “being fired on the spot”.
 It is the harshest form of dismissal and is reserved for the most urgent cases.
 Think of situations such as when an employee is caught stealing, perpetrates fraud, threatens or assaults another person, becomes violent, or displays other serious misconduct.

-If you are summarily dismissed, you will not receive unemployment benefit or a transitional allowance and your salary will stop immediately.
+If you are summarily dismissed, you will not receive unemployment benefits, the transitional allowance might be at risk as well, and your salary will stop immediately.
 As such, it will have serious consequences for your future.

 https://www.gmw.nl/wp-content/uploads/shutterstock_763046476.jpg6671000Koen Vermeulenhttps://www.gmw.nl/wp-content/uploads/GMW-lawyers-weblogo19.pngKoen Vermeulen2020-06-18 16:35:112020-06-22 13:57:30Extended right to a free choice of lawyer